Mirei Sasaki

 Mirei Sasaki (佐々木 美玲, Sasaki Mirei) is a Japanese singer, model, actress, and reporter.
-She is a member of Japanese idol group Hinatazaka46, represented by Sony Music Records, and also an exclusive model for the fashion magazine Non-no.
+She is an exclusive model for the fashion magazine Non-no and a former founding member of the Japanese idol group Hinatazaka46.

 Sasaki has appeared in dramas such as Women's Gourmet Burger Club (2020) and Kakegurui Twin (2021), and starred in Koeharu!
 (2021).
 She is also a lifestyle reporter for the Nippon TV morning show ZIP!